tyehle/dominion/README.md

-# dominion
+# Dominion

-This is a terrible dominion ai in haskell written for a class
+This is a terrible dominion AI in haskell written for a class